Raedin24/School/L400/DCIT 423/Module 14.md

 # 14.1 Path Determination
 Primary functions of a router.
-1. Determine the best path to forward packets
+1. Determine the best path to forward packets (using routing table)
 2. Forward packets to destination

 `Prefix length of route in routing table is used to determine minimum match length for best path`